yii2mod/yii2-cms/README.md

         return [
             'page' => [
                 'class' => 'yii2mod\cms\actions\PageAction',
-                // You can set your template files 'layout' => '@app/modules/backend/views/layouts/main',
+                // Also you can override some action properties in following way:
+                'layout' => 'your custom layout',
-                'viewPath' => '@app/modules/backend/views/cms/'
+                'viewPath' => 'your custom view file'
+            ]
         ];
     }
 ```
-> And now you can create your own pages via the admin panel, and access them via the `url` of each page.
+> And now you can create your own pages via admin panel.

 ## Internationalization